gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/windows-build-tools/install.md

 Unpack the archive and copy it into the `%userprofile%\AppData\Roaming\GNU MCU Eclipse` (for example `C:\Users\ilg\AppData\Roaming\GNU MCU Eclipse`) folder.

-> Note: although perfectly possible to install the build tools in any folder, it is highly recommended to use this path, since by default the plug-in searches for the executable in this location.
+Note: although perfectly possible to install the build tools in any folder, it is highly recommended to use this path, since by default the plug-in searches for the executable in this location.

+Note: For manual installs, the recommended install location is different from the xPack install folder.

 ### Check version